ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-10-05-resisting-colder-temperatures.md

 The 2000Watt diesel heater is a perfect addition to my electric heater.
 It does a great job heating up my van.
 Within a few minutes, it was 25 degrees Celsius in my van and I had to take off my jacket. :sweat_smile:

-Next up, I'll insulated the floor to converse the heat even better. :muscle:
+Next up, I'll be insulating the floor to make the heat even better. :muscle: